 - A Mr. Show sketch features both Bob and David flashing back to their Hilariously Abusive Childhoods.
 Bob's is from when he's a little boy (about 8-10) but David's of his parents arguing when he was a baby (and his father stepping on him).

-- In a Dilbert comic, Dilbert gave his life story, starting with "so there I am in my mom's fallopian tube."
+- In a Dilbert comic, Dilbert gave his life story, including "so there I am in my mom's fallopian tube..." (after apparently taking two hours to narrate that far).

 - Averted in Calvin and Hobbes.
 Six-year old Calvin gives up writing his autobiography because he can't remember the whole first half of his life.